How to Respond to a Negative Review

 Before you publish, ask someone else to read your response

 “When responding to a negative review, first, take time to read the review and digest what the unhappy couple is saying.
 Understand that this is their truth, not necessarily yours, but you cannot discredit what they are feeling.
-Craft your response carefully addressing their concerns and apologize for any mistakes you may have unintentionally created.
-Before posting your reply on The Knot, make sure to have someone read it to ensure your tone is professional and that your message is clear. – Desiree Dent of Dejanae Events
+Craft your response carefully, addressing their concerns and apologizing for any mistakes you may have unintentionally created.
+Before posting your reply on The Knot, have someone read it to ensure your tone is professional and your message is clear. – Desiree Dent of Dejanae Events

 Go back and respond to your positive reviews